Plavit/Plavit/README.md

 <details>
 <summary><i>(Click here to see more)</i></summary>
+- 👨‍🔬 I contributed as a PhD-level researcher at Stanford, Cambridge and Czech Technical University.
 - 🎓 I have graduated with an Engineering degree (Summa Cum Laude) in Software Engineering, Artificial Intelligence and Innovation Management from Czech Technical University.
 - 👨‍💼 I also hold an MBA from Quantic School of Business and Technology
 - 🏫 I finished studying Technology Policy at Cambridge University (graduation pending), where I served as a committee member for the [Artificial Intelliegence society](http://cuai.org.uk/committee/).